Nepiki/Guides/Valkyrie-Profile-(Playstation).md

 ***
 ### Asgard Hill
 The final sprint to the finish line !
-Once you have finished your preparation just visit the Weeping Lilly Meadow and follow the story up until that point.
+Once you're done with your preparations visit the Weeping Lilly Meadow and follow the story.
 Compared to the B ending final dungeon this is just a straight line to the end.
-Kill the bosses, including our old pal Bloodbane, kick Loki's ass and witness Lenneth get bonkers powers.
-It end with a bit of a tease for Valkyrie Profile 2 but don't get too excited about it as the gameplay is quite different.
+Kill the bosses, including our old pal Bloodbane, kick Loki's ass and witness Valkyrie get bonkers powers.
+It end with a bit of a tease for Valkyrie Profile 2 but don't get too excited as the gameplay is quite different.

 ![](https://media.retroachievements.org/Badge/153569.png) [Boss XXIX (25)](https://retroachievements.org/achievement/108501)
 _Defeat Bloodbane in Asgard Hill_